 The above pictures of John and Anne Browne Thurtell are photographs of original portraits that were at one time in the possession of Roger and John Murray, grandsons of Dr. George Murray.
-The photographs are from the wonderful book, My Ain Folk, by Margaret E. Shearing, which she began in 1961 and which was completed and published in 2000 by her granddaughter, Margot Shearing (now Margot Collette) of South Africa.
-Information about Margaret (Murray) Shearing and this book, including how to obtain a copy, can be found at http://www.geocities.com/thurtellfamily/sa/margeshearing.html.
+The photographs are from the wonderful book, My Ain Folk, by Margaret E. Shearing, which she began in 1961 and which was completed and published in 2000 by her granddaughter, Margot Shearing (now Margot Collett) of South Africa.
+Acording to Margot Collet, by 2001 no further copies of this book were available.

 English census records show that by 1841 Thomas Barber, born about 1801 in Yarmouth, Norfolk County, and his wife, Judith Barber, born about 1803 in Gisleham, Suffolk County, and their family were living at Hobland Hall, Bradwell Parish, Suffolk County, England.
 The 1871 and 1881 census records show Judith Barber, a widow, as head of the household.
 John Postle and his wife, Clara A. Postle, are living at Hobland Hall Farm in the 1891 census.
 Rosa Adelaide Parlby, a widow, is living at Hobland Hall in the 1901 census.
 It appears very likely that Thomas Barber purchased Hobland Hall at the bankruptcy sale but waited until the end of the lease of the tenant living there at the time of the sale before moving to Hobland Hall with his family.
 The Barber family moved from Southtown to Bradwell between 1827 and 1832 based on the places of birth of their children.
 The family lived at Hobland Hall probably until Judith died in 1888.
 Thomas Barber had died in 1868.
 They had six daughters and one son, Thomas Q. Barber, who lived with his family near Hobland Hall at the White House; but he died in 1885, and almost all his sons seem to have vanished, probably emigrated.
 His wife was Emma Maria Coleman; and after her husband's death she went to live with her brother at Brundell House, Suffolk, with her unmarried daughters, so the Barber family had all left Bradwell by 1891, having been there for more than 60 years.

 Based on patron submissions to the IGI online at http://www.familysearch.org as of December 2006, Judith Barber was a sister of Anne Barber Thurtell, the first wife of Benjamin Thurtell.
 This record shows that Anne, Judith, and James Barber were all born in Gisleham, Suffolk County, England, the children of James Barber and Elizabeth Welton.
-This information needs to be verified but appears very likely.
+The will of James Barber confirms this information.
 Anne Barber Thurtell died September 01, 1834; and the Register of Burials in the Parish of Hopton, Suffolk County, England, for 1834, page 11, lists Anne, wife of Mr. Benjamin Thurtell (abode: Yarmouth), and shows she was buried on September 6, 1834, in the Parish of Hopton by Lowestoft, with the ceremony performed by Barth.
 Ritson, Perpetual Curate, and that Anne was age 38.
 Anne Browne Thurtell, her mother-in-law, died September 12, 1834.

 John and Anne Browne Thurtell were buried very prominently inside the church at Blundeston, Suffolk, England, in the floor to the left of the old font.
 In 1993 they were moved during renovations and have been imbedded in the wall inside the church.